Ismail-ahmadi/going-green-in-jakarta/pages/faq.md

       smaller team of people to better enable the establishment and development of Going Green in Jakarta.
 WA Group conversations are currently in English given the international demographic of members.
 Ask any of the coordinators if you would like to join.

-      The expectations of individuals in the WA Group are to be available for:
-             1. Sharing feedback on ideas, documents etc before they go out to the wider FB community.
-             2. Giving general support for new projects started by Going Green in Jakarta and giving other general support (eg finding venues for meetings).
-These can also be put on the FB page but the WA is a quicker more direct way of asking for help.

-      In order to keep WA traffic manageable and to make the most of our FB platform, the WA group should not be used for:

-            1. Sharing informational posts (e.g. on products, how to do the 3Rs)
-            2. Asking general questions about anything green in Jakarta
-            3. Where possible, message someone directly if you have a specific question just for them, rather sending it to the whole group.

 Anyone can be added to the Whatsapp group at anytime if they want to be involved on a day-to-day basis.
-We aim to make this clear as possible to members of the FB page and at meet ups so we don’t inadvertently exclude anyone who might want to be more active but doesn’t know how.
-Individuals who sign up to lead or support group projects are encouraged to join the WA group.
 We also understand that some people may decide to leave the WA group (for example, if they have less time to be active) but stay involved via the FB group.
     question: >-